pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

             )
             .split(frame_size);

-        // ...now we just insert the appropriate components in each of our "chunks" components_registry.insert(
+        // ...now we just insert the appropriate components in each of our "chunks", by unique ID components_registry.insert(
             if state.get_main_search_mode_query().is_some() {
                 SEARCH_ID